-&lt;sup>23 Energy Safety evaluates funding data to ensure electrical corporations are dedicating resources to their initiative commitments.
+22 Energy Safety evaluates funding data to ensure electrical corporations are dedicating resources to their initiative commitments.
 Energy Safety does not consider failure to fully fund to be an indicator of lack of compliance with the WMP.
 Energy Safety does not evaluate whether the cost of implementing each electrical corporation's plan was just and reasonable.

-&lt;sup>24 Pub.
+23 Pub.
 Util.
 Code § 8389(g).

-- Areas in which electrical corporations fail to meet timelines prescribed by Energy Safety to correct violations or defects (see Section 3). - Areas of focus for compliance verification in the current WMP implementation year that require independent observation in the following year(s). - Areas where electrical corporation reported data shows increased wildfire, ignition, or PSPS risk.
+- Areas identified with elevated fire risks based on data such as weather information, previous fire/ignition records, outcome metrics, the CPUC's high fire threat district (HFTD) map, and other data. - Areas with the most severe violations or defects that require immediate attention. - Areas in which electrical corporations fail to meet timelines prescribed by Energy Safety to correct violations or defects (see Section 3). - Areas of focus for compliance verification in the current WMP implementation year that require independent observation in the following year(s). - Areas where electrical corporation reported data shows increased wildfire, ignition, or PSPS risk.

 Prioritization of audits and inspections on WMP initiatives is a key step for Energy Safety to ensure a targeted and risk-focused compliance approach.
-Some initiatives may be higher priority and are critical for electrical corporations to implement to improve outcomes in 2023 and beyond.
+Some initiatives may be higher priority and are critical for electrical corporations to implement to improve outcomes in 2024 and beyond.
 Given the urgency of mitigating and preventing utility-ignited wildfires, it is important to implement the WMP initiatives that have a higher likelihood of, or greater impact on, reducing utility ignition risk in the highest wildfire risk areas.
 Energy Safety aims to continue evaluating wildfire risk assessments and utilizing these assessments for prioritization of compliance areas.
 This process is adaptive and will evolve and be refined as additional information is collected in future years.